‘Little Women: LA’ Returns With Plenty Of Drama And Exciting New Additions

 Fans of Little Women: LA would have noticed if they watched Terra Jole’s performances on DWTS that several of her friends, including Tonya Banks, were present to cheer her on.
 Even though she had the support of her friends, a sneak-peek clip of the new season of Little Women: LA reveals that the women are still having major disagreements.
 Everyone seems to be talking about Terra and her stint on Dancing with the Stars.
 Several of the women feel like she’s never around anymore and that she’s completely changed.
 When Elena confronts her while she’s at practice for DWTS, Terra asks her to leave.

-Terra and her DWTS professional partner, Sasha Farber, received two perfect scores during the competition, but were eliminated in Week 10 and they finished in fifth place overall.
+Terra and her DWTS professional partner, Sasha Farber, received two perfect scores during the competition but were eliminated in Week 10 and they finished in fifth place overall.
 Jole has had a very busy year and even with plenty of help and support raising their two children, daughter Penny, and son, Grayson (or D’Artagnan as Jole calls him) from husband Joe Gnoffo, she never seems to slow down.
 She isn’t just part of the cast, but serves as executive producer of both Lifetime shows Little Women: LA and Terra’s Little Family.

 On our way to spend holiday time w family today!
 Happy Holidays! – Penelope & Grayson pic.twitter.com/OJkqRSzjjQ